crazyball/sandbox-test-01/README.md

 ## Features

+- Automatic Testing when code pushed to Github (Github Actions)
 - CRUD for Students / Classrooms
 - Automatic exam generation (select randomly questions from a pool of questions in database)
 - Exam control (only one opened exam by classroom at the same time)